 →choose what time we want to work

-Despite its inconsistency in terms of job security, you’d generate a good amount of income based on your bid and the client you get.
+Despite its inconsistency in terms of job security, you’d generate the right amount of income based on your bid and the client you get.

-When penetrating into the freelancing career as a beginner, the hunt for more work is always appealing.
-It is essential that you spread out your bids to different sources.
-Sometimes you may get plenty of article requests in a week while other times you may not get even a single writing gig in months.
+When penetrating the freelancing career as a beginner, the hunt for more work is always appealing.
+You must spread out your bids to different sources.
+Sometimes you may get plenty of article requests in a week, while other times you may not get even a single writing gig in months.

-I have compiled a list of the best Freelance Websites and Job Boards that are changing the landscape, to help you keep busy.
-They are well established and provide good services to freelancers and outsourcers.
+I have compiled a list of the best Freelance Websites and Job Boards that are changing the landscape, helping you keep busy.
+They are well established and provide excellent services to freelancers and outsourcers.

 Have a look and find your right client who offers a pretty good value for your work.

-Upwork is one of the most popular freelance marketplaces right now.
+Upwork is the most popular marketplace for freelancers right now.
 It came out of a merger between Elance and oDesk in 2015 to compete against established platforms such as Freelancer.